 - To this flour mix, add jaggery and chopped nuts and mix well.

-- To this mix, now slowly add 1-2 tsp of ghee at a time and shape them into balls.
+- To this mix, now slowly add 1-2 teaspoon of ghee at a time and shape them into balls.
 I made around 13-14 ladoos.
 The number of ladoos depend on the size of ladoo.